August 4, 2019, 10 a.m.-7 p.m. approx.

 Free admission, festivalofchariots.com

 The Annual Festival of the Chariots arrives at Venice Beach.
-The Festival of the Chariots includes free entertainment and exhibits and booths all bringing together the finest in Indian culture.
+The Festival of the Chariots includes free entertainment and exhibits and booths all bringing together the finest in Indian culture, plus a free feast as well as sumptuous food options.
 The festival is put on by the International Society for Krishna Consciousness (ISKCON) or more commonly known as Hare Krishna movement.
 The Festival of the Chariots is now performed in every country across the world and dates back thousands of years to Jagannatha Puri, India.

 The event is an outreach like many around the globe, attracting the curious and interested public seeking to watch the novelty of the parade and see the colorful costumes.
 Four principles of the religious movement include: